 Individual POTW rate structures can reflect a combination of one or more of these fee types.
 To model POTW charges in a way that is nationally representative, the models include all three fee types and calculate them based on unit charges that represent the average for each fee type based on data from AWWA (2013).
-The user can change these average unit charges in the central WBS cost database.
+The user can change these average unit charges in the data extracted from the central WBS cost database.
 Alternatively, the user can model a specific type of POTW rate structure by selecting the appropriate option on the critical design assumptions sheet of each model.
 The user can indicate which fee types to include (e.g., flat fee only).
 The model will then use "typical" unit charges for the selected fee type(s).
-These "typical" unit charges, which can be changed in WBS cost database, reflect the average including only cities that use that specific fee type (i.e., the average not counting zeros).
+These "typical" unit charges for the data extracted from the WBS cost database, reflect the average including only cities that use that specific fee type (i.e., the average not counting zeros).